Compass/compass-rails/README.md

 If you have your stylesheets already in `app/stylesheets`, you have two choices:

 1. Move your stylesheets to `app/assets/stylesheets`.
-2. Configure your project to look in `app/stylesheets` by setting `config.compass.sass_dir = "app/stylesheets"` in your rails
-configuration or by setting `sass_dir = "app/stylesheets"` in your
-compass configuration file.
+2. Configure your project to look in the **legacy location** of `app/stylesheets` by setting `config.compass.sass_dir = "app/stylesheets"` in your rails configuration or by setting `sass_dir = "app/stylesheets"` in your compass configuration file.

 ## Configuration